ncss-tech/soil-range-in-characteristics/readme.md

 Soil properties/derived values for component horizons in a map unit:	clay %, pH, Ksat, bulk density, %OM, EC, Soil properties and environmental data for components in a map unit:	surface fragments, diagnostic feature depths, Slope, MAAT, MAST

-Population of “low”, “RV”, and “high” values in the NASIS Component table is major part of initial mapping and update work.
-The definitions of “low”, “RV”, and “high” values are not defined in the National Soil Survey Handbook and other National and Regional guidance is variable or lacking.
+Population of "low", "RV", and "high" values in the NASIS Component table is major part of initial mapping and update work.
+The definitions of "low", "RV", and "high" values are not defined in the National Soil Survey Handbook and other National and Regional guidance is variable or lacking.
 As a result, the population of these values varies across Regions, office areas, survey areas and even across map units within a survey area.
 A common approach for the RV is to use the values from the "modal" or Component pedon designated as the representative pedon for that component in the NASIS Data Mapunit.

 [Recent discussions among some Soil Science Division staff](https://casoilresource.lawr.ucdavis.edu/wiki/Low-rv-high) have centered around the desire to have a quantitative definition for the "low, RV, and high" values, to better accomodate computationally derived values, when available, for populating the SSURGO database.
 There is currently this proposed edit to the National Soil Survey Handbook Part 618.55 for the population of Component Slope Gradient in NASIS: